Oklahoma City Truck Accident Attorneys

 What to Do After a Truck Accident

 - Talk to eyewitnesses: Many truck accidents happen when a motorist is blindsided by a truck driver who didn’t check blind spots or give enough time when merging.
-If this happened to you, then you might not have had a good view of what happened as it unfolded.
-However, an eyewitness might have seen everything much more clearly and be willing to give you a written statement.
+If this happened to you, you might not have had a good view of what happened as it unfolded.
+However, an eyewitness might have seen everything more clearly and be willing to give you a written statement.

 Types of Recoverable Damages